Language: EN

 Protected Modifier

-The protected modifier allows members to be accessible within its class and by any derived class.
-This is useful for defining members that need to be accessible for inheritance but not publicly exposed.
+The protected modifier allows members to be accessible within their class and by any derived class.
+This is useful for defining members that should be accessible for inheritance but not publicly exposed.

 public class Animal